RiyaDua/Oral_cancer_gene_identification/README.md

 # 🧬 Identification of Oral Cancer Candidate Genes using Machine Learning Approaches

-This repository contains reusable scripts and workflow details from my Master's thesis project, where we developed a **machine learning-based model** to identify candidate genes for **Oral Cancer** using **RNA-seq data**.
+This repository contains reusable scripts and workflow details from my Master's thesis project, where we developed a **machine learning-based model** to identify candidate genes for **Oral Cancer** using **RNA-seq data** and network analysis.
 *(Full study is under review for publication.)*

 ## 🔍 Research Overview